 Babby's two-fold mission is to create a memorable, unique, affordable and enjoyable fan experience, and maximize the opportunity to create change in the community through charitable, wellness and education initiatives.

 He serves on numerous boards in Northeast Ohio.
-In Jacksonville, Babby is a Trustee Chair of the Jacksonville Chamber of Commerce Board of Directors, and on the Jacksonville University Board of Trustees, Jewish Community Alliance Board of Directors, Baptist Hospitals of Florida Board of Directors, and Visit Jacksonville Board.
+In Jacksonville, Babby is a Trustee Chair of the Jacksonville Chamber of Commerce Board of Directors, and on the Jacksonville University Board of Trustees, Baptist Hospitals of Florida Board of Directors, Visit Jacksonville Board and Flagler College Business Advisory Board.
 He is also the chair of the Baseball Internet Rights Company (BIRCO), which manages the digital and interactive media rights of its member Minor League Baseball clubs and leagues.
-Ken is married to his wife, Liz, and has a 10-year-old son, Josh.
+Ken is married to his wife, Liz, and has an 11-year-old son, Josh.